Oral Presentations (including Competitive Paper submissions)

 - Designing Effective Posters

-To continue our focus on assisting developing scholars, the URC will feature another venue for students to share proposed research projects or preliminary results: Research Roundtables.
+To continue our focus on assisting developing scholars, the URC offers Research Roundtables as a venue for students to share proposed research projects or preliminary research results.
 Students will submit a brief abstract of the project they intend to complete or have partially completed.
-On the day of the URC, students will be grouped according to research interests/methodologies and will participate in a roundtable discussion whereby they share the status of their project and receive feedback from seasoned researchers.
+On the day of the URC, students will be grouped according to research interests/methodologies and will participate in a discussion whereby they share the status of their project and receive feedback from seasoned researchers.

-Students who choose to exhibit their art work will do so in Irwin Library; unlike the Poster Sessions, artists will not need to be present at the exhibit since you will be submitting an Artist Statement that will be posted near your work.
+Students who choose to exhibit their art work will do so in Irwin Library; unlike the Poster Sessions, artists need not be present at the exhibit since a submitted Artist Statement will be posted near each submission.

-When you register your art exhibit submission, you'll need to tell us the title, the medium, and the dimensions of your submission* as well as provide an Artist Statement.
+When you register your art exhibit submission, you'll need to supply the title, the medium, and the dimensions of your submission* as well as provide a 250-word Artist Statement.

 *All abstracts and Artist Statements will be available online after the conference at the Butler URC Website.